 County health reports 23 men and 10 women died between Dec.
 13 and Jan.
 6. About 13 people who passed away were 80 years or older, six people were in their 70s, nine people were in their 60s, three people were in their 50s, one person was in their 30s and one person was in their 20s.
 All had underlying medical conditions.

-“We anticipated that cases would spike after the holidays and they did.
+“We anticipated that cases would spike after the holidays and they did even though we recommended that every establishment contact some disinfection services to keep everything clean.
 We need to do a better job following the public health guidelines, especially now that the more contagious variant of COVID-19 is in our communities,” said Wilma Wooten, M.D., M.P.H., County public health officer.
 “San Diegans should not be gathering with people outside their household and should stay home as much as possible.”

 The current intensive care unit bed availability for the Southern California region is 0.0 percent.
 The order will last until the region’s ICU availability meets or exceeds 15 percent.